-This delicious meal showcases one of my favorite meats to cook with – pork tenderloin.
+This tasty meal showcases one of my favorite meats to cook with – pork tenderloin.
 It’s so versatile, and I love that it’s a leaner and super tender cut of meat.
-I’m obsessed with it in this recipe and also these pork tenderloin carnitas are always a hit if you’re looking for more pork tenderloin recipes.
+Pork is the perfect, impressive lean meat to serve for a gathering or simple night in.
+When pork tenderloin gets seared and then baked, it locks in the juices keeping it incredibly moist.

-While plant based meals have their place, we eat meat regularly as well.
-If you want to check out some of my other healthy meat forward dinner recipes, I highly recommend my turkey quinoa cabbage rolls, these bison meatballs, or my famously easy citrus chicken which is similar to this recipe in it’s simplicity and being paired with a decadent sauce.
+If you want to check out some of my other meat forward quick and easy dinner recipes, I highly recommend my turkey quinoa cabbage rolls or these bison meatballs.

 Why you’ll love this recipe